Lichen systematics: Phylogenomics and next-generation sequencing (2010s–present)

 New high-throughput techniques are also solving smaller-scale questions once thought intractable.
 'Museomics' now retrieves DNA from old, fragmented specimens.
 For instance, Leavitt and colleagues (2019) shotgun-sequenced decades-old historical type specimens of the Rhizoplaca melanophthalma group.
 From three crustose thalli they recovered more than a thousand gene regions, sufficient to position each specimen in a phylogenomic tree and match them with modern material.
 The data showed one specimen was the distinct species R. arbuscula, correcting its earlier misassignment and clarifying the status of the others—using historical material alone.
+In 2025, whole genome sequencing was successfully carried out on historical lichen specimens, including type material, yielding broad genomic coverage for both the fungal and algal partners and allowing genome-wide phylogenetic analysis of the fungal symbiont.
 Target-capture and genome skimming now recover mitochondrial and chloroplast genomes from both partners, adding new markers for analysis.
 Photobiont genomics is revealing how frequently algae switch fungal partners (and vice versa).
 A phylogenomic study of trebouxiophycean green algae showed that lichenization evolved repeatedly in the group and pinpointed stress-tolerance and carbohydrate-exchange gene families that support the symbiosis.

 Despite recent advances, whole-genome data are still rare in routine lichen taxonomy.
 By the early 2020s, relatively few lichen-forming fungi had published genomes, and still fewer species descriptions relied on genome-scale evidence.
 A survey by Lendemer (2021) found that of the hundreds of taxa named in 2018–2020, just one included an organelle genome and metagenomic data.
 Constraints include cost, limited bioinformatic capacity, and the difficulty of disentangling fungal, algal, and microbial DNA within a single thallus.
 The outlook is improving as costs fall and new methods such as long-read platforms and lab protocols that separate symbiont DNA become available.
 Open science norms now encourage researchers to deposit raw reads and alignments in public repositories and cite them in taxonomic papers.
 These practices enhance reproducibility and let future studies reuse data instead of repeating the work.

 Even with abundant data, key limitations remain.
 Lücking (2020) notes that larger datasets do not guarantee better science; sound design, critical analysis, and accurate taxonomy remain essential.
 A poorly designed study can mislead whether it uses five genes or 5,000 with the error merely scaling up.
 The aim, then, is to deploy new tools to answer deeper questions, not simply to stockpile sequences.
 Practitioners advocate a 'minimum adequate method': if five markers plus morphology solve a species boundary, a whole genome is unnecessary.
 Conversely, issues such as dating deep divergences or detecting genome-wide hybridization do require phylogenomic data.
 The next-generation sequencing era has accelerated discovery and opened new questions, but it builds on the framework laid by morphology and Sanger sequencing.